Ontario city council rejects land acknowledgment, rankling residents | CBC News

 'Not within the municipality's role'

-West's motion was amended during the Monday night meeting to replace the land acknowledgement with the creation of a new Indigenous training program that will be available to city employees.
+West's motion was amended during the Monday night meeting to replace the land acknowledgment with the creation of a new Indigenous training program that will be available to city employees.

-A motion to create that program was eventually passed, but made no mention of a land acknowledgement.
+A motion to create that program was eventually passed, but made no mention of a land acknowledgment.

 "It's disappointing because I think the idea of a land acknowledgement is to show leadership," West said.